hageslel/building_blockchains/README.md

 - A test network named "jolt" has been set up on MyCrypto to allow for testing of the network and sending transactions.

 ### Starting the Blockchain
 The first step to allow access to launching the blockchain will be to ensure all Go Ethereum (geth) tools are installed.
 Additionally, a MyCrypto wallet will need to be created.
-Instructions to complete both tasks can be found here: (figure out how to insert install instructions here)
+Instructions to complete both tasks can be found here: [a link](https://github.com/user/repo/blob/branch/other_file.md)

 Once all Go Ethereum dependencies are installed and a MyCrpto wallet is created, the blockchain can be launched via your terminal (GitBash on Windows).
 The exact instructions outlined below are based on a Windows PC and utilizing GitBash.
 Activation instructions may vary slightly depending on your operating system.